 When I came back to Singapore in 2014 after studying in Sweden, I was broke.
 I had no money, and it was impossible for me to hire live models.
 I love working with bodies and I love working with people.
 As such I had to find something else to practice with.
-I started working with flowers because I wanted something that was organic and that would shift.
-Yet, it had to be still enough.
+I wanted something that was organic and that would shift, yet remain still enough.
+As such, I started working with flowers.

 I had all of these misconceptions about drawing and painting flowers when I first started out.
 I realised that flowers turn towards the sun, and that they wilt.
 Not only do they wilt, they all wilt at different rates.
 I had been used to working on a single drawing for five weeks, but now I had five days or less to work on something.
 After I finished one drawing, I wanted to challenge myself by doing more.
 It was sort of a game as well, where the difficulty would just keep rising.
 The more I drew flowers, the faster I got with drawing them and with coping with how they changed.

 Sometime later, technicality was no longer an obstruction.
 It dawned on me that this was a rather morbid process.
 I was just standing here, watching these plants die, non-stop.
 It was interesting to be in a space where I was witnessing something pass away right in front of me, albeit at a very slow pace.
 When I became conscious of it, it opened up a plethora of questions for me — what does it mean to be a caregiver?
 What does it mean to watch something die?